Bird baths providing water are not the only type of bath needed and used by wild birds.

 A wild bird dust baths are really dry soil that we term “dust”.

-They perform this bathing ritual by “flinging” loose dry dirt over themselves.
+They perform this bathing ritual by “flinging” dry loosely packed dirt over themselves.

 When you observe wild birds “dusting” themselves in this fashion, their actions are not unlike watching them in a bird bath.